condemane/cookiecutter-airflow-ha/{{cookiecutter.repo_name}}/Readme.md

 A step by step guide to use the project generated can be viewed [here](%7B%7Bcookiecutter.project_slug%7D%7D/Readme.md)

 # TL;DR
-Not recommended, but to automatically initialize your environment and bypass the initial setup, you can simply run in the ui, the dag called initialize_environment when your application launches the first time.
+Not recommended, but to automatically initialize your airflow environment and bypass the initial setup, you can simply run in the ui, the dag called `initialize_environment` when your application launches the first time.

 ### Resources
 [Airflow Key Concepts](https://airflow.apache.org/docs/stable/concepts.html)